Ajygnr/amfoss-tasks/task-01/readme.md

-I did as per the instructions!
+I did as per the instructions given in the tasks document!